 Rough Ride to a Happy Ending

 That client now insulates me from the branding agency’s bad mojo.
 When taking the branding agency’s advice lead to a >90% drop in organic sales, the client quickly reverted to the old site and told the branding agency to act on my recommendations.
 Rankings, traffic and sales recovered.
 I don’t think that agency will be in the picture much longer.
+(Future Dan here: branding agency was fired a short time later.)

 I’m glad it worked out.